The transport speed and optimal work in pulsating Frenkel-Kontorova models: Dynamics in the off-phase

-\end{lemma} (This lemma is equivalent to the fact used in \cite{Floria05}, that the average position of the site mod $1$ for a chosen rotationally ordered configuration does not change in the off-phase.) \begin{proof} We calculate using the Fubini theorem:
+The following lemma is equivalent to the fact used in \cite{Floria05}, that the average position of the site mod $1$ for a chosen rotationally ordered configuration does not change in the off-phase.